dnlmkhlv/dnlmkhlv/README.md

   Hello there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>, I'm Daniil
 </h1>
 <h2 align="center">
-  Full-stack developer || Blockchain developer
+  Full-stack Developer
 </h2>

 <p>
   A results-oriented full-stack developer with 2+ years of experience with extensive knowledge and hands-on experience creating websites.
-In the past year, my focus has been on blockchain technology, specifically Web3.0, where I have built several minting and staking dApps (decentralized applications designed to mint NFTs) for my clients as well as deployed smart contracts on the Ethereum, Polygon, and Solana blockchains.
+In the past year, my focus has been on blockchain technology, specifically Web3.0, where I have built several minting and staking dApps for my clients as well as deployed smart contracts on the Ethereum, Polygon, and Solana blockchains.

   I am highly motivated, always seeking to learn and improve, and thrive in collaborative environments.

-  Contact me:
+  Email me: mikhailoff.daniil@gmail.com
 </p>

 ---